 The Dark Times

 10,000 years before the current events depicted in Rage, Bane of Demons, during a period now called as the Dark Times, a horde of demons got out from Hell to invade Earth.
-At this time, Earth was mostly populated by cavemen and dinosaurs, though there has been mentions of a few older races of beings looking like humans, too.
+At this time, Earth was mostly populated by cavemen and dinosaurs, though there has been mentions of at least one older race of beings looking like humans (called the Old Race in Rage #5).

 The Gods of Arthkan witnessed this invasion and, under the advice of Kori, God of Wisdom, Zas the All-Father created Rage to fight the demons in their name.